Save to My DOJO

 Meet the Defenders

 MDO is all about providing advanced protection for your Office Online workloads.
-Incoming emails and attachments are scanned by Exchange Online Protection (EOP) AV engines to provide a base level of protection and if an attachment has never been seen before it’ll be opened in a VM and inspected for malicious behaviour to try and catch zero-day attacks.
+Incoming emails and attachments are scanned by Exchange Online Protection (EOP) AV engines to provide a base level of protection, and if an attachment has never been seen before, it’ll be opened in a VM and inspected for malicious behavior to try and catch zero-day attacks.

 Threat and Vulnerability Management dashboard

-Until recently there was only one version of MDE, but in August 2021 Microsoft announced a new version called Plan 1, while the full-featured version became Plan 2.
-Plan 1 is in preview and brings Next-generation protection (anti-malware/virus), Attack surface reduction, Manual response actions, Centralized management, Security reports and API access.
-Plan 2 adds Device discovery, TVM as above, AIR, Advanced hunting, full EDR and Microsoft Threat Experts (MTE).
-This last one is a managed SOC service by Microsoft which gives you two services, targeted attack notifications where analysts have identified an ongoing attack in your environment and access to experts on-demand to help your SOC if you need them.
+Until recently, there was only one version of MDE, but in August 2021, Microsoft announced a new version called Plan 1, while the full-featured version became Plan 2.
+Plan 1 brings Next-generation protection (anti-malware/virus), Attack surface reduction, Manual response actions, Centralized management, Security reports, and API access.
+Plan 2 adds Device discovery, TVM as above, AIR, Advanced hunting, full EDR, and Microsoft Threat Experts (MTE).
+This last one is a managed SOC service by Microsoft, which gives you two services: targeted attack notifications where analysts have identified an ongoing attack in your environment and access to experts on-demand to help your SOC if you need them.

-At the Ignite 2021 conference, these two siblings (Plan 1 & Plan 2) were joined by a cousin, Microsoft Defender for Business which will (it’s “coming to preview soon”) protect your Windows, macOS, iOS, and Android endpoints for up to 300 users in a business.
-Unlike Plan 1, it comes with TVM, AIR and full EDR so the only things that are missing are Linux support, MTE and advanced hunting.
+At the Ignite 2021 conference, these two siblings (Plan 1 & Plan 2) were joined by a cousin, Microsoft Defender for Business, which will protect your Windows, macOS, iOS, and Android endpoints for up to 300 users in a business.
+Unlike Plan 1, it comes with TVM, AIR, and full EDR, so the only things that are missing are Linux support, MTE, and advanced hunting.
 It’ll be available as part of Microsoft 365 Business Premium or as a standalone license at $3 per user per month.
 It’ll also integrate with Microsoft 365 Lighthouse.

 A common misunderstanding is between MDE and the built-in security features that every Windows 10 user can take advantage of Microsoft Defender Security Center and Microsoft Defender Antivirus.
 These basic protection features are used by MDE, but it adds many advanced features on top as outlined above.